 State election laws provide that once the required signatures are submitted for a local initiative, the governing body of a city, county or special district (including school districts, fire districts and transit districts) has the option of adopting the initiative outright, or placing it on the ballot for the voters to decide.
 It has always been understood that this process applied to initiatives that do not include taxes, but that tax-related initiatives always must be presented to the voters, under the terms of at least three taxpayer protections added to the state constitution by the people.
 The new Court of Appeal decision scraps that understanding, and has some local governments thinking they can adopt tax-hiking initiatives without a public vote.

 By allowing the circumvention of vote requirements, the ruling effectively creates an opportunity for local governments to conspire with special interests to raise your taxes.
+Here you can find more info about top-rated commercial carpet cleaners and one of the best commercial carpet cleaning company in Ireland.
 For example, rather than directly sponsor a tax increase, a school district could work with the spending lobby to gather signatures for a tax initiative.
 After gathering enough signatures – a relatively easy feat at the local level – the special interests would just submit their initiative to the district, and the district officials would vote to adopt it, right then and there – without any taxpayer vote.
 Abuse of the initiative process would become commonplace under the Upland ruling.

 It’s no secret that California is an expensive place to live and do business.
 Can you image how much more costly it would be if local governments could increase taxes without a public vote?
 Constitutional vote requirements for local taxes are the main backstop taxpayers have to ensure that local governments do not pass unnecessary taxes.